urbit/docs/docs/hoon/concepts.md

 The `%clhp` is produced from the rune `:-` (i.e. "colhep").
 The 2 and 17 have each been parsed as `%sand`-tagged hoons, which represent atoms (in this case each with an aura of `%ud`, i.e. unsigned decimal).

-To parse Hoon source into a hoon AST, use `ream` on a `cord` containing Hoon source, e.g.:
+To parse Hoon source into a hoon AST, use `ream` on a `cord` containing Hoon source, try the following in `dojo`:

 ```
 (ream ':+(12 7 %a)')
 ```

-Try the above in the `:dojo` to get:
+The result should be:

 ```
 [%clls p=[%sand p=%ud q=12] q=[%sand p=%ud q=7] r=[%rock p=%tas q=97]]